• Skip to main content

 Step 2: Whisk in 2 1/3 cups of flour and Italian seasoning.
 Cover and place in a draft-free place until the dough doubles in size (about 1 to 2 hours).

-Steps for making dough for Biscoff Cinnamon Rolls
+Steps for making dough for rolls.

 Step 3: Add the rest of the flour along with baking powder, baking soda, and a teaspoon of sea salt.